-- 1. CPAP device (Argyle[TM] nasal prongs or face mask) should be taken to all deliveries of infants < 30 weeks to provide positive pressure via Neopuff. - Ensure appropriate oxygen is administered to achieve target oxygen saturation ranges. - 3.
-No interruption of CPAP should occur in the first 24 hours of life. - If infant with RDS exceeds CPAP 6 cm H2O and Fi02 > 0.3, surfactant should be considered (in and out). - 5.
+- CPAP device (Argyle[TM] nasal prongs or face mask) should be taken to all deliveries of infants < 30 weeks to provide positive pressure via Neopuff. - 2.
+Ensure appropriate oxygen is administered to achieve target oxygen saturation ranges. - 3.
+No interruption of CPAP should occur in the first 24 hours of life (other than alternating between mask and prongs.) - 4.
+If infant with RDS in the first 48 hours life exceeds CPAP 6 cm H_2O and $FiO_2 > 0.3$, surfactant should be considered (in and out). - 5.
 A protective barrier dressing should be applied routinely to all babies on CPAP.
-There should be a small space maintained between the columella (bottom portion of nasal septum) and the prongs. - Any patient <1000g will use the thin Duoderm[®] and Mepilex[®] - Any patient >1000g will use either thin Duoderm or Mepilex
+There should be a small space maintained between the columella (bottom portion of nasal septum) and the prongs. - Any patient <1000g will use $Mepilex^{ ext{themserved}}$ and thin Duoderm[®] if needed - Any patient >1000g will use Mepilex[®]

 - 6. Routine suctioning should NOT be performed if there is appropriate bubbling when auscultating the baby's chest, as the aim is to avoid trauma and nasal swelling which can result in upper airway obstruction. - 7.
 To help reduce the risk of pressure injury, RT may alternate approximately every six hours between mask and prongs. - 8.
 Routinely monitor for any signs of skin breakdown, including discoloration, scabbing, or indentations, particularly at the nasal septum.
 If any signs are noted, a plan of care should be made with nurse, respiratory therapist and medical team to determine extent of injury, as well as potential need for wound care and/or plastic surgery consult.
-Consider increasing frequency of alternating mask and nasal prongs to every three hours if signs of skin breakdown are present.
+Consider increasing frequency of alternating mask and nasal prongs to every three hours if signs of skin breakdown are present. - 9.
+If receiving enteral feeds, monitor for signs of feeding intolerance due to gastric distention. - 10.
+Monitor for signs of cardiovascular compromise secondary to increased intrathoracic pressure leading to impaired venous return. - 11.
+Monitor for signs of respiratory distress or hypoxemia which may be suggestive of pneumothorax.

-INDICATIONS FOR HIGH-FLOWNASAL CANNULA (HFNC)
+INDICATIONS FOR HIGH-FLOW NASAL CANNULA (HFNC)

 Consider a transition from bCPAP to high-flow nasal cannula when it will benefit the developmental status of the infant.
-To be considered for this transition, the infant must be on bCPAP 5 cm H_2O and FiO2 \leq 0.30 and either of the following:
+To be considered for this transition, the infant must be on bCPAP 5 cm H_2O and $FiO_2 \le 0.30$ and either of the following:

-- 1. Greater than or equal to 34 weeks corrected gestational age AND feeding cues - 2.
-Greater than 35 weeks corrected gestational age without signs of feeding cues
+1. Greater than or equal to 34 weeks corrected gestational age AND feeding cues